n0pen/godot-mmd-plugin/README.md

 - [x] Skeleton
 - [x] Mesh
 - [ ] Morphs
-  - Only vertex morphs are imported at the moment
+  - Only vertex morphs are imported
 - [x] Materials
   - Only basic textured materials are created
 - [ ] IK
-  - This is Under development.
+  - This is under development.
 - [ ] Bone Parent
-  - This is Under development.
+  - This is under development.
 - [ ] Physics
   - For now, use bone modifiers.
 See below